-However, with any luck, when Dumplin makes his or her appearance this summer, Scotty WILL be getting up at night and will be burping the baby’s back and not their feet.
+However, with any luck, when baby number 2 makes his or her appearance this summer, Scotty WILL be getting up at night and will be burping the baby’s back and not their feet.
 This mama has finally learned to ask for help and delegate! 🙂

-- Have your husband get you your nursing supplies.
+Have your husband get you your nursing supplies.

 Since Nugget was a preemie, he didn’t catch on to breastfeeding very quickly and I really didn’t either.
 This nipple shield saved our breastfeeding relationship.

 Your lactation consultant can probably give you one, or you can purchase them at Walmart or Target for around $11 – so much cheaper on Amazon if you can wait a few days for Prime delivery!

 He’d also get me all set up with my nursing pillow if I wanted it and get our baby for me.
 Right now you can get a nursing pillow for free (but you DO have to pay shipping) by clicking here and using the code simple40.

 In the first few weeks, I was so exhausted that I really probably couldn’t have done it without all of his help.
 Ask your hubby to get these essentials for you!
-The best part is that you can then relax and focus on perfecting your new baby’s latch and your posture as you nurse.
-Daddy gets to feel needed and included.
-Win-win!
+For me, this is snacks, a big bottle of water, and my nipple shield.

-- Take a breastfeeding class together.
+Take a breastfeeding class together.

 This saved us over a hundred dollars for the class, but cost me dearly in information that I didn’t even know I didn’t have.